icecube/pisa/INSTALL.md

 The [first (default)](#default-miniforge-distribution) obtains Python and Python packages, as well as any non-Python binary libraries upon which many Python libraries rely, from the [Miniforge](https://conda-forge.org/docs/user/introduction/) distribution.
 This makes it ideal for setup on e.g. clusters, but also works well for your personal computer.<br>

-The [second (alternative)](#alternative-cvmfs-and-virtualenv) assumes you have access to IceCube's CernVM-FS (CVMFS) repository and would like to use one of its Python and software distributions.
+The [second (alternative)](#alternative-cvmfs-and-venv) assumes you have access to IceCube's CernVM-FS (CVMFS) repository and would like to use one of the Python installations it provides as the "base" of a [venv](https://docs.python.org/3/library/venv.html).
 Our instructions have only been tested for the [`py3-v4.2.1` distribution](https://docs.icecube.aq/icetray/main/info/cvmfs.html#py3-v4-2).

 <details>
   <summary>in case of installation one of IceCube's Cobalt nodes</summary>